lefred/oci-mysql-idc/test/README.md

 This example shows how to run go test to test a terraform module.

 ### Using this test example
+1. Download this module(terraform-oci-mysql) and put it in the go path directory of your machine.
-Update inputs_config.json with the required information.
+2. Update inputs_config.json with the required information.

 ### Run go test
 Download or update the specified code package and its dependencies from Internet: